dspace-group/simphera-reference-architecture-azure/README.md

 ## Overview

-The reference architecture is defined as a _Terraform configurations_.
+The reference architecture is defined as _Terraform configurations_.
 It is devided into two sections:

-1. `common`: As mentioned before this reference architecture supports the deployment of a single or multiple instances of SIMPHERA.
+1. `common`: As mentioned before this reference architecture supports the deployment of a single instance or multiple instances of SIMPHERA.
 Some Azure resources will be shared between these instances.
 These resources are defined in the `common` section.
 2. `instance`: This section contains the SIMPHERA instance specific Azure resources.

 Both folders contain separate Terraform configurations that have to be applied individually.
+So please keep in mind to first apply the _common_ section and afterwards apply the _instance_ section.

 This repository has been tested with Terraform version v1.0.0.

 The following figure shows the main resources of the architecture: